MigOpsRepos/pg_dbms_job/README.md

 ### BROKEN

-Disables job execution.
+Disables or suspend job execution.
 This procedure sets the broken flag.
 Broken jobs are never run.

 Syntax: